mconaghan/RPNCalculator/README.md

 Command-line based RPN calculator in Java

 # How to run
 The main / executable class is RPNCalculatorCLUI.java in the src directory.
+In Eclipse you'll find it under '(default package)'

 # How to test
 All unit tests are under the test directory, and can be run for example via Eclipse: right-click on test -> Run As -> JUnit Test